estshorter/VoxelMapViewer/README.md

 # VoxelMapViewer
-MineCraft-like map viewer based on Ref.
-[1].
+MineCraft-like map viewer.
+This software is based on Ref.
+[1], but differs in that components are square cuboids, not cubes to reduce computational intensity.

 ![alt text](https://raw.githubusercontent.com/estshorter/VoxelMapViewer/images/screnshot.png)